zaurbbb/web3-streaming-platform-frontend/README.md

 ## Description

-It's a Livestream App, including a DAO and an Incentive system.
+It's a Livestream App, including a DAO and an Incentive system

-Live demo of the Front-End part: https://zaurbbb.github.io/damudocs-react-hackathon

 *The technical task was provided by [BNB-Chain](https://www.bnbchain.org/en), during [Blockchain Hackathon](https://www.aitubnbchainhackathon.xyz/)*